 Each class of property is assessed at a ratio unique to that type of property.
 For example:

-- Primary residences at 4 percent of fair market value.
+- Primary residences at 4% of fair market value.

-- Privately owned agricultural property at 4 percent of use value.
+- Privately owned agricultural property at 4% of use value.

-- Personal property at 10.5 percent of income tax depreciated value.
+- Personal property at 10.5% of income tax depreciated value.

-The state provides for numerous property tax exemptions, including a homestead exemption of $50,000 from the property's assessed valuation that is available to residents who are 65 years of age or older, who are totally disabled and/or who are totally blind.
+The state provides for numerous property tax exemptions, including a homestead exemption of $50,000 from the property's assessed valuation that is available to residents who are 65 years of age or older, totally disabled, or totally blind.
 This exemption is granted by the county auditor.
 Taxpayers are required to file an application with the county auditor.

-South Carolina imposes a casual excise tax of 5 percent on the fair market value of all motor vehicles, motorcycles, boats, motors and airplanes transferred between individuals.
-The maximum casual excise tax is $300.
+South Carolina imposes a casual excise tax of 5% on the fair market value of all motor vehicles, motorcycles, boats, motors and airplanes transferred between individuals.

 Inheritance and estate taxes